Aliases for NHLRC1 Gene

 The protein encoded by this gene is a single subunit E3 ubiquitin ligase.
 Laforin is polyubiquitinated by the encoded protein.
 Defects in this intronless gene lead to an accumulation of laforin and onset of Lafora disease, also known as progressive myoclonic epilepsy type 2 (EPM2).[provided by RefSeq, Mar 2010]

 GeneCards Summary for NHLRC1 Gene

 NHLRC1 (NHL Repeat Containing E3 Ubiquitin Protein Ligase 1) is a Protein Coding gene.
-Diseases associated with NHLRC1 include nhlrc1-related lafora disease and epilepsy, progressive myoclonic 2b.
-Among its related pathways are Metabolism and MPS VI - Maroteaux-Lamy syndrome.
-GO annotations related to this gene include ubiquitin-protein transferase activity.
+Diseases associated with NHLRC1 include nhlrc1-related lafora disease and progressive myoclonus epilepsy, lafora type.
+Among its related pathways are Infectious disease and Metabolism.
+GO annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.

 UniProtKB/Swiss-Prot for NHLRC1 Gene